Pilsley Primary School

 Catch Up Premium for this school

-Our school has been allocated a total of £16240 or this academic year and this is financial split between two financial years.
+Our school has been allocated a total of £11,310 for this academic year and this is split between two financial years.

 The DFE guidance on catch-up premium references the two school planning documents so we as a school have decided to use the tiers to support our decision-making with respect to how we spend our catch-up premium.
-The decisions are also guided by the school’s vision and our determination to ensure all our children “catch-up” and we do not allow this pandemic to adversely effect any of our children’s academic or emotion development.
+The decisions are also guided by the school’s vision and our determination to ensure all our children “catch-up” and that they are nor adversely effected either academically or emotionally by missed schooling.
 This is outlined in the Catch Up Premium Strategy document.

-The diagram on the following page details the additional provision we will be putting in place, which will be funded by our “Catch-up Premium.”
+The diagram below details the additional provision we will be putting in place, which will be funded by our “Catch-up Premium.”